cyclejs-community/component-combinators/README.md

 What is important here is that :

-- the stream wiring concern has disappeared within the `Switch` combinator (i.e. has been abstracted out), while the user interface logic can be written in a way which is very close to its specification, hence easier to understand and check for correctness
+- the stream wiring concern has disappeared within the `Switch` combinator (i.e. has been abstracted out), while the user interface logic can be written in a way that is very close to its specification, hence easier to understand and check for correctness
 - The developer cannot make any mistake in the stream switching logic, nor does he have to check while debugging that the error does not come from an erroneous switch handling.
 Provided that the `Switch` combinator has been properly implemented and tested, the corresponding concern is out of the way.
-- A debugging developer can narrow down a cause of misbehaviour for example by selectively modifying arguments, deleting branches of the component tree, stubbing components, etc. That is, reasoning, investigating can be made at a component level first, before, if necessary, going at the lower stream level.
+- A debugging developer can narrow down a cause of misbehavior for example by selectively modifying arguments, deleting branches of the component tree, stubbing components, etc. That is, reasoning, investigating can be made at a component level first, before, if necessary, going at the lower stream level.

 Next, we have a look at complex control flow logic (branching, jumping, looping, etc.).

 ## Multi-step workflow
-The specification for a multi-step application process, as coming from the designer team, is as follows :
+The specification for a multi-step application process, as coming from the designer team, is as
+follows:

 ![sequence](https://camo.githubusercontent.com/d64fd08f45bd5c28e5cd237ef095f5181c89ea72/687474703a2f2f692e696d6775722e636f6d2f42466a6667575a2e706e67)

 We have here a sequence of screens, with conditional transitioning logic according to the state of the application.
-That logic is later refined in parallel with the dev team to take the final control flow form :
+That logic is later refined in parallel with the dev team to take the final control flow form:

 ![complete control flow](https://i.imgur.com/dkbSwEw.png)

 We won't include code samples here for the sake of brevity.
-The previous control flow graph is specified in the form of a state machine, and implemented with the `EFSM` component combinator.
+The previous control flow graph is specified in the form of a state machine and implemented with the `EFSM` component combinator.

 ![demo](examples/volunteerApplication/assets/images/animated_demo.gif)

- We refer however the curious reader to :
+ We refer however the curious reader to:

 - [Demo repo](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication)
 - [The case for state machines in UI programming](http://brucou.github.io/projects/component-combinators/efsm---the-case-for-ui-programming/)